 Since the amount of tax breaks and deductions you can claim depends so heavily on the region you’re buying or selling in, it’s essential to work with a tax professional to ensure that you are taking every deduction possible.
 Going over your tax return with an experienced tax preparer or accountant is by far the best way to effectively reduce your tax exposure.

-If you’re a buyer, Clever Partner Agents offer a $1,000 home buyer rebate — no negotiation necessary.
+If you’re a buyer, you may qualify for Clever Cash Back when you work with a Partner Agent, depending on the state you're in.
 To get in touch with a qualified real estate agent in your area, just fill out our form and we’ll contact you shortly.

 If you’re a seller, Clever can connect you with agents that will list your home for only $3,000 or 1% of the closing price.
 To speak with an experienced local real estate agent, simply complete our form and someone will reach out to you soon.